Liquidation

 Funds are returned to a liquidity pool used to fund the leveraged position.
 If the liquidity pool is located on a different chain - funds are bridged first to the designated chain.

 In cases where the liquidation of a portfolio results in a value that exceeds the amount of borrowed assets, the surplus is not retained as profit by the Arkis Protocol.
-Instead, this positive surplus is transferred to the Arkis Insurance Fund.
+Instead, this positive surplus is transferred to either the Arkis Insurance Fund or the Borrower.
 The Insurance Fund is specifically designed to enhance the security of our liquidity providers' capital and to support the stability of the platform in adverse conditions.
 This ensures that excess funds are responsibly managed and used to safeguard against potential future losses.

 Should the liquidation result in a portfolio value that is less than the borrowed assets, the negative difference is covered by the Arkis Insurance Fund.
 This mechanism protects the liquidity pools from losses that occur due to an insufficient liquidation value, ensuring that lenders do not bear the financial burden of under-collateralized losses.